Aidar5/nattoeng/docs/source/book/15_module_re/match_object.rst

     In [5]: match.group(0)
     Out[5]: 'Host f03a.b216.7ad7 in vlan 10 is flapping between port Gi0/5 and port Gi0/15'

-Other numbers show only the contents of the relevant group:
+Other numbers show only the contents of relevant group:

 .. code:: python